huridocs/uwazi-documentation/admin-docs/organising-your-collection.md

 # ORGANISING YOUR COLLECTION

-## How to View a Document from a Card
+## How to view a document from a card

 In the library section ![](images/image_0.png), you will find your entire collection.
 By default, each entity will be displayed in this library as a card.
 To open and view the full document or more information about the record, you can either: